LEARNING UNIT 1 The big picture: Building a screenplay

 Assignment 1: Write an essay of any length to clarify your purpose–what do you want to do, say, and realize?
-What do you hope to do and learn in this course?
+What do you hope to learn in this course?
 Why are you taking the course?
+What do you want to do and learn?
+This essay is about you and your vision.
+Write clearly and help the reader to understand how and why you intend to move forward.
+Expressivity, flexibility, and an open-minded response to new ideas and possibilities are the recommended best strategies at this point as you write about yourself and your work.

 How often should I write?
 Can I schedule my creative writing?
 How can I motivate myself to write?